IBM-Cloud/gp-vscode-plugin/README.md

 * `g11n.password`: The Globalization Piepeline service password
 * `g11n.instanceId`: The Globalization Pipeline service instanceId
 * `g11n.url`: The Globalization Pipeline service url end point
 * `g11n.sourceLanguage`: The source language of the content that you will upload to the service, e.g. *en*, must be a valid BCP 47 language code.
-By Default this value is to *en*
+By default this value is to *en*
 * `g11n.targetLanguages`: An array of target lanaguges that your bundle will be translated into, e.g., *['es', 'fr']*, must be valid BCP 47 lanaguge codes

 ## Usage